HariPrabu741/HariPrabu741/README.md

 - 🔭 AI/ML Engineer @TheSmartBridge.
 - 🌱 Sky is the limit.
 - 💯 Enjoy and learn from every second.
-- 😄 Goals: Become an expert in DS.
+- 😄 Mini Goal: Become an expert in DS.
 - ⚡ Fun - Honesty - Love - Learning